ubuntu-mate/mate-hud/README.md

 ### Themes

-`mate-hud.py` uses the `docu` theme by default.
+`mate-hud.py` uses the `mate-hud` theme by default.
+The included `mate-hud` and `mate-hud-rounded` themes try to use colors from your GTK theme.
 You can see the available rofi themes in `/usr/share/rofi/themes` or add your own to `~/.local/share/rofi/themes` Theme files are named `<theme name>.rasi` and you can change the theme using the following command: